JonathanWekesser/deep_learning_templates/README.md

 | `./run`   | Starts the corresponding container and exposes Jupyter Lab. |
 | `./stop`  | Stops all running containers for the current project.       |

-> 💡 The scripts automatically detect the correct container names and Docker Compose profiles,
+> Tip: The scripts automatically detect the correct container names and Docker Compose profiles,
 > so you don’t need to remember or type long Docker commands manually.

-## 🚀 Getting Started
+## Getting Started

 1. **Install Docker**
    Follow the official [Docker installation guide](https://docs.docker.com/engine/install/).